konveyor/enhancements/enhancements/common/ansible-execution-environments.md

 - `requirements.txt` <--- optional pip package dependencies needed in the image
 - `requirements.yml` <--- optional ansible collections needed in the image

 The Konveyor projects will need a UI extension to point to a Git repository that contains the required configuration files, and well as roles and playbooks for the hook.
+The resultant hook image will be saved to the local cluster registry.

 #### Constraints